Here is the illustration depicting the concept of a Payment Gateway.

 What’s The Difference?

-A reader emailed recently with a question that I thought would make a good post.
+A reader emailed recently with a question that is often a point of confusion for many owners.
 He was confused because his merchant account provider wanted to set him up with an Authorize.net payment gateway to process credit cards through his website.
 The perplexing issue to him was that he didn’t understand the difference between what his merchant account provider does and what Authorize.net does.
 To him it seemed like they were the same type of business because both of them let him take credit cards from his customers.
 But there is a difference between the services these companies provide.

 When a business wants to accept credit card through its website, it must have two services: